 Parent participation hours may accumulate month to month and may not be shared with other Families.
-The CYS Coordinator may approve Military Units or formal organizations such as Family

-Readiness Groups (FRG) to "adopt" Families who are unable to accumulate participation hours due to deployment or other extenuating circumstances.
+The CYS Coordinator may approve Military Units or formal organizations such as Family Readiness Groups (FRG) to "adopt" Families who are unable to accumulate participation hours due to deployment or other extenuating circumstances.
 Families must be identified and approved prior to the accumulation of points.
 Members of units or organizations are not required to have children or youth enrolled in CYS.
 Adopted Families may not use hours accumulated on their behalf when the deployment or extenuating circumstance ends.

-Multiple Child Reductions (MCR): A 15% MCR is applied when more than one child is enrolled in regularly scheduled child care programs (CDC, FCC, SAC, and YP before school/camp or youth sports).
-MCRs for child care and youth sports are calculated separately and may not be combined.
-MCRs are not applied to contractors and specified space available patrons, Hourly Care Services, SKIES Unlimited fees, or School Age care occasional user fees.
+Multiple Child Reductions (MCR): A 15% MCR is applied when more than one child is enrolled in regularly scheduled child care programs or seasonal youth sports offered by CYS.
+MCRs for child care and youth sports are determined separately and may not be combined.
+MCRs are not applied to Hourly Care, INSTRUCTIONAL PROGRAMS SKIESUnlimited fees, or School Age occasional user fees.